ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 **Finding**: The User account `kenji.sato` was used by the attacker.

-**Notes:** This evidence can be found when running the query in Flag 1
+**Notes**: This evidence can be found when running the query in Flag 1.

 ---

 ##  Flag 3 – Identify the command and argument used to enumerate network neighbours